spikeyarmaku/HookMacros/README.md

 When writing script macros, the hook arguments can be accessed via `scope.hookArgs` (or simply `hookArgs`), and user-defined arguments can be accessed by `scope.userArgs` (or simply `userArgs`).

+NOTE: This fork is created to fix handling of arguments in the original repo.
+A pull request is created on the original repo.
+In the meantime this repo is used in some personal campaigns, and is not meant to be used by a wider audience.

 ## Installation

 To install, import this [Manifest](https://raw.githubusercontent.com/ardittristan/HookMacros/master/module.json) into your module browser.